 I was graduated from the University of Rhode Island with BSEE in 1962 and MSEEin '66.
 My thesis was on the Schumann Resonances.
 I was in the Army reserves then and later went to Vietnam in 1970 as a Captain running a special mission operations team.
 I spent my civilian career working in the national intelligence community as an all-source analyst.
 I enjoyed traveling to many countries running various projects and working with our allies.

-Other interests included computers, martial arts, flying, SCUBA diving, weightlifting, back country X-C skiing, pistol & rifle marksmanship and archery.
-My XYL and I have been married 50 years and have two children in Colorado & two grandchildren in college.
+Other interests have included computers, martial arts, flying, SCUBA diving, weightlifting, back country X-C skiing, pistol & rifle marksmanship and archery.
+My XYL and I have been married 54 years and have two children & two grandchildren in Colorado.